$\nu\scriptstyle{\rm CO}N{\rm CEPT}$: Cosmological neutrino simulations from the non-linear Boltzmann hierarchy: Implementation details

 Note that the weights \eqref{eq:CIC_weight} are only non-zero for the 8 grid points closest to the particle.
 With the CIC weights \eqref{eq:CIC_weight}, we can write down the interpolation as a convolution,

 where $\rho_{\text{m}}$ is the mesh-interpolated density and the factor $a^{-3}$ is needed since $\rho$ is physical while $\vec{x}$ is comoving.
 It is to be understood that numerically, all fields are only defined at the grid points.
 Thus, though $\vec{x}$ in \eqref{eq:particle_interpolation} is in some sense a discrete variable, this notion clashes with the convolution operation.
-Instead, let $\vec{x}$ be continuous but make the distinction that numerical grids (e.g.\ $\rho_{\text{m}}$) implicitly vanish everywhere except at the grid points, unlike their physical counterparts (e.g.\ $\rho$).
+Instead, let $\vec{x}$ be continuous but make the distinction that numerical grids (e.g.\ $\rho_{\text{m}}$) are only defined at the grid points, unlike their physical counterparts (e.g.\ $\rho$).

 In the Poisson equation~\eqref{eq:Poisson_Fourier}, the actual density $\rho$ is needed.
 Though what lives on the grid is really the interpolated values $\rho_{\text{m}}(\vec{x})\propto W(\vec{x})\ast \rho(\vec{x})$.
 Simply ignoring this difference leads to errors on scales comparable to the grid spacing $\Delta x_\varphi$.
 We correct for this by ``undoing'' the CIC convolution while in Fourier space, where the convolution with $W(\vec{x})$ turns into multiplication of $\widetilde{W}(\vec{k})$.
 The Poisson equation~\eqref{eq:Poisson_Fourier} then becomes